Published Jul 19, 2022

 Difference Between Conventional Drugs and Biologicals

-In short, Medicare does not usually cover self-administered drugs for beneficiaries.
+In short, Original Medicare (Parts A and B) does not usually cover self-administered drugs for beneficiaries.
 However, in certain circumstances with outpatient procedures, self-administered drugs may be covered.

 Part A (Hospital Coverage)